-The Macdonald Notebook news article that South Shore MP Bernadette Jordan has not delivered HWY 103 twinning, received a letter to the editor from prominent businessman Don Mills:
+The Macdonald Notebook news article that the 103 HWY should be twinned ALL the way to Bridgewater received a letter to the editor from prominent businessman Don Mills:

 “Couldn’t agree with you more about twinning the 103 all the way to Bridgewater.